pahkasoft/tsup-plugin-inline-assets/README.md

 ]);
 ```

-Maybe it also works with esbuild, because you have to use `esbuildPlugins` property, not `plugins`?
+Maybe this works also with esbuild bundler, because you have to use `esbuildPlugins` (not the `plugins`) property?

 ## Import Assets
 ```ts